rfong/computery-resources/UTILS.md

 If you're not sold on Stretchly, [sedentary lifestyles](https://pubmed.ncbi.nlm.nih.gov/?term=sedentary+death) are associated with significantly elevated chances of early death, and getting up for just 2 minutes every hour can [nontrivially lower that chance](https://www.npr.org/sections/health-shots/2015/05/01/403523463/two-minutes-of-walking-an-hour-boosts-health-but-its-no-panacea).

 - [`trash` for OSX](https://formulae.brew.sh/formula/trash): a CLI utility that moves files to the trash instead of `rm`ing them forever.
+- [LeechBlock](https://www.proginosko.com/leechblock/): an extremely configurable browser extension for timesink management.
+You can block/filter by domains and URL patterns, set schedules and time quotas with different consequences, and decide what kinds of override are allowed.
+I find it much more effective to have tiered blocking/filtering that's customized to my psychology, vs a normal domain blocker, which I am more likely to just deactivate.
+- [Grayscale The Web](https://chrome.google.com/webstore/detail/grayscale-the-web-save-si/mblmpdpfppogibmoobibfannckeeleag?hl=en): a simple browser extension that grayscales tabs or domains.
+Great for making social media less appealing.

 ## Window management
 - [Spectacle](https://github.com/eczarny/spectacle) *(OSX only)*